 5.2.1 Catchment Data

-The catchment data used is the same as for stormwater detention modelling and can be found in Section 4.2.
+The catchment data used is mostly the same as for stormwater detention modelling, except that the roof catchments have been separated for Villages 3 and 6.
+Catchment data can be found below in Table 5.1.